mrisney/appnet-android-challenge/README.md

   //...truncated JSON
 }
 ```
-We will define the model in a separate Java file.
+I defined the model in separate Java files, using the jsonschema2pojo-gradle-plugin

 The field variables in the model are automatically parsed from the JSON response.
 So you don't need to worry about writing the parsing code.
 Make sure that the variable names are exactly the same as API definition:
 ```java
 public class Post {